 Newborn Intensive Care is provided for new-born children who need respiratory or other assistance immediately after birth and through the first month of life.

 | Charity, as well as regular, clients are cared for in the unit which includes:

-1. Admission and exam by a Junior Doctor, a nurse, and consultant specialist.
+1. Admission by a Junior Doctor and examination by a nurse and consultant specialist.

 2. Continuous (24-hour) monitoring by NICU staff.

-3. A full range of laboratory, imaging, and technological support.
+3. A full range of laboratory, imaging, and diagnostic studies.

-4. The NICU provides a full range of technological support including overhead warmers, incubators, and phototherapy lights for treating jaundice, Bubble CPAP - for respiratory care, umbilical catheters, and cardiorespiratory monitors.
+4. Full technological support including overhead warmers, incubators, phototherapy lights for treating jaundice, Bubble CPAP - for respiratory care, umbilical catheters, and cardiorespiratory monitors.

 5. Each mother is provided with a bed in the hospital for round the clock availability.